O’Meara Leads Workshop and Roundtables at School Social Workers Fall Conference

 Jack was pleased to lead a Legislative Update/Strategy Discussion Workshop and two roundtables, also focused on legislation and strategy, at the Wisconsin School Social Workers Association (WSSWA) fall conference on Friday, November 10 at the Heidel House in Green Lake, Wisconsin.
 There was great discussion about the school mental health initiative (highlighted below) that is in the state budget, how to keep up the momentum on that front, and other pieces of legislation both on the “offensive” and “defensive” fronts.

-Final Budget Includes School Social Worker Funding O’Meara Public Affairs Lobbied For
+Final State Budget Includes School Mental Health Initiative OPA Lobbied For

 The final state budget signed into law by Governor Walker (Act 59) includes the full $3 million for school social workers, part of the mental health initiative developed by State Superintendent of Public Instruction Tony Evers.
-The budget also includes $1 million more in school mental health collaborative grants than originally proposed.
+The budget even includes $750,000 more in school mental health collaborative grants than originally proposed.

-After Superintendent Evers proposed the funding last year, O’Meara Public Affairs took up the cause, with Jack appearing before two committees of the Wisconsin Council on Mental Health.
+After Superintendent Evers proposed the funding last year, O’Meara Public Affairs (OPA) took up the cause, with Jack appearing before two committees of the Wisconsin Council on Mental Health.
 The council then sent a letter to Governor Walker, encouraging him to include the mental health initiative in his budget, which he did.
-Jack and leaders of the Wisconsin School Social Workers Association then met with members of the Legislature’s Joint Finance Committee, which approved the school social worker funding and added in the collaborative grant funding.
+Jack and leaders of the Wisconsin School Social Workers Association then met with members of the Legislature’s Joint Finance Committee, which approved the school social worker funding and included the $750,00 in additional collaborative grant funding.